iaman877/Programming-with-Python/Exceptional handling/Regular_Expression.md

 # Regular Expression in Python
+Module Regular Expressions(RE) specifies a set of strings(pattern) that matches it

 ## There are a total of 14 metacharacters and will be discussed as they follow into functions: